CENTENARY OF THE PASSING OF ‘ABDU’L-BAHA

 - a lesson based around the life of Bahá’u’lláh for KS2 and KS3 (Powerpoint)

 - a 17-minute film, Bahá’u’lláh – the Divine Physician (YouTube) designed to inform and inspire young people and encourage them to examine their own lives and capacities for service to humanity.
 The film is suitable for everyone from age 9, and is particularly relevant to KS3 (age 11-14).
 Download a flyer for the film here; and you can also request the flyer in paper form by using the contact form on this site

 - notes for teachers (PDF) to support the use of the film in a classroom setting

-If you are a Bahá’í and are invited to give a classroom session on the Bahá’í Faith in the context of the Bicentenary, you may like to run one of the Powerpoint presentations or show the film Bahá’u’lláh – the Divine Physician.
+If you are a Bahá’í and are invited to give a classroom session on the Bahá’í Faith, you may like to run one of the Powerpoint presentations or show the film Bahá’u’lláh – the Divine Physician.
 You will find advice and ideas for activities to accompany the presentations and the film on the RE Resources page of the UK Bahá’í Downloads website (login required).

 Please let Bahá’í RE know how you get on!